orchest/orchest/docs/source/getting_started/installation.md

 (regular-installation)=

-## Install `orchest`
+## Installing Orchest

-Even though installing Orchest on an existing cluster is fully supported, we recommend to install Orchest on a clean cluster to prevent clashes with existing cluster-level resources.
+We recommend installing Orchest on a clean cluster to prevent clashes with existing cluster-level resources, even though installing Orchest on an existing cluster is fully supported.
 The supported operating systems are:

 - Linux (`x86_64`)
 - [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL2)